department-of-veterans-affairs/vagov-content/docs/index.md

 - [Files sitting at the root](#files-sitting-at-the-root)

 ### pages
 The content pages for VA.gov.
-Each file here will become visible on the website as an HTML webpage.
+Each file here is visible on the website as an HTML webpage.

 The directory structure determines the published-website hierarchy (called the information architecture) and the URL.
 For example, `pages/health-care/sample-page.md` will be published to `www.va.gov/health-care/sample-page/`.